Productivity Skills: Improve your time management and reduce your stress

 Have you ever planned a schedule but never managed to commit to it?
 Have you ever wondered why a full 24-hour day doesn’t seem to be enough?
 Are you having problems managing your time and optimizing your resources to be productive?

-To find out the answers, evaluate yourself according each of these criteria:
+To find out the answers, evaluate yourself according to each of these criteria:

-Prioritizing: Start your day with a to-do-list and classify your tasks under these labels: important and urgent, important but not urgent, not important but urgent, not important and not urgent.
+Start your day with a to-do-list and classify your tasks under these labels: important and urgent, important but not urgent, not important but urgent, not important and not urgent.
 This method helps you feel more productive earlier during the day to keep you the least stressed and demotivated later on.
 This is a productivity skill you need to work on and develop.

-Adopting Organizational Skills: This involves a couple of little tasks that make a big difference, like sorting your files into folders, labelling them properly, cleaning your desktop and work place, planning the steps of your task before your start.
+This involves a couple of little tasks that make a big difference, like sorting your files into folders, labeling them properly, cleaning your desktop and workplace, planning the steps of your task before your start.
 Such easy methods help you stay focused on one assignment without being unnecessarily interrupted.

 Increase your Productivity by Discovering Your Strengths

-Ever felt overwhelmed by the amount of skills there are to master?
-Have you noticed that there are tasks which you accomplish with ease and brilliance while you approach other tasks with less vehemence and passion?
+Ever felt overwhelmed by the number of skills there are to master?
+Have you noticed that there are tasks that you accomplish with ease and brilliance while you approach other tasks with less vehemence and passion?
 You will reach optimal productivity faster if you lean on what you already do very well.

 Here are 4 ways to find your strengths: